cityenergyproject/seattle/README.md

 ## How do I deploy it to the world?

 You can fork a copy of the repository, and the `dist` directory will turn into your own version of the site via [Github Pages](https://pages.github.com).
 Alternatively, you can host your own copy of the `dist` directory on your own web server.

+Doing `npm run deploy` will compile the `dist` artifacts and push them to the `gh-pages` branch of the repo, to update the site if you are serving that way.

 For setup and configuration instructions, see the [Setup and Configuration guide](https://github.com/cityenergyproject/cityenergy/wiki/Setup-and-Configuration).